Hendrikv1990/contact-form-7-business-validation/readme.md

 1. automatically detect the email that is being posted
 2. automatically detect language
 3. enhance the languages support
+4. ensure that email is actually a real email address.

 ### version 1.0